-If possible, all faculty members of the Academic Affairs Committee should be senators.
-However, if a Major Academic Unit has three or fewer senators, or University-Wide Faculty has only one senator, the Executive Committee may ask the relevant unit(s) to elect a non-senator to the Academic Affairs Committee to ensure adequate representation.
-If elections of non-senators must be made, the minimum proportion of the faculty members of the Academic Affairs Committee who will be senators is two thirds.
+If possible, all Faculty members of the Academic Affairs Committee should be Senators.
+However, if a Major Academic Unit has three or fewer Senators, the Executive Committee may ask the relevant unit(s) to elect a non-Senator to the Academic Affairs Committee to ensure adequate representation.
+If elections of non-Senators must be made, the minimum proportion of the Faculty members of the Academic Affairs Committee who will be Senators is two-thirds.